Welcome to the Transportation Department

 - If a paper or article goes under the school bus, do not go after it.
 Ask the driver for help.

-- Do not go to the mailbox or retrieve garbage cans, etc., until after the bus leaves.
+- Do not go to the mailbox or retrieve garbage cans, etc., until after the bus leaves the stop.

 Student Discipline